 Meet fees will be included in the registration package for those athletes that are going to compete.
 We will collect meet fees as part of the entire package versus individually as we have in the past.
 We are going back to group registration for meets.
-There will still be deadlines imposed for meet entry.
-Those deadlines are strictly adhered to.
+There will still be weekly deadlines imposed for meet entry.
+We strictly adhere to those deadlines.

 Join The Club

 Outdoor Competitive Season

 Denver Lightning is always looking for new athletes as well as the return of current athletes.
 We are a private competitive track club.
 We operate our own competitive club while Denver Parks and Rec. operates the recreation programs and track and field club with the same "Denver Lightning" name.

 If an athlete is unfamiliar with track and field events, has never been exposed to the competitive environment, or has never competed in a sanctioned track meet, we will encourage them to join a recreation program until they are further developed and can compete at top 6 to top 8 in their age group.
 Competitive team is just that, and we expect a higher level of involvement, attitude, ability, and knowledge.
 The competitive team schedule is more rigorous and so is the practice, training, and conditioning.
 The financial commitment for competitive athletes is quite different than that for a recreational athlete.
 Athletes must be evaluated and accepted on to Denver Lightning Competitive Team.

 The recreation team is managed by Denver Parks and Rec. and you must register through Denver Parks and Rec. for that program.
 It is run in the summer and registration begins in early March.
 Residents of Denver will have priority in that program.
 The recreation program teaches an athlete the fundamentals of track and field while allowing the athlete to train and participate in CARA recreational track meets during the summer months.